 Well known is the story of the Prodigal Son who became bored and tired of living a life of moral and spiritual excellence.
 He decided he wanted to take the portion of family inheritance that was his, establish his independence and partake of another lifestyle that would allow him to live free from any restrictions.
 Although his Father’s heart was broken, he granted his son’s request and did not prohibit him from pursuing that for which his heart desired.

 Upon the Prodigal’s arrival home, his Father saw him from a distance and ran to him.
 In his Father’s embrace the Prodigal admitted his wrongdoing, acknowledged his unworthiness to be called son and asked for forgiveness.
 Believing he no longer deserved to be called son, the Prodigal expected to be restored to the family as one of the hired servants.
-How surprised and pleased he was when his Father wholeheartedly received him as son rather than servant and insisted that a fatted calf be killed for a celebration.
-Nevertheless, this display of love by the Father was minor in comparison to that which was to be expressed through the further instruction the Father gave concerning the Prodigal.
+How surprised and pleased he was when his Father wholeheartedly received him as son rather than servant, and insisted that a ready calf be killed for a celebration.
+And this amazing display of love by the Father was minor in comparison to that which was to be expressed through the further instruction the Father gave concerning the Prodigal.

-“Put a ring on his hand” Long ago, presenting a ring to someone was a sign of great affection and also a symbol of being placed in an office of authority; among the rich it was a sign of wealth and dignity.
+“Put a ring on his hand” Long ago, presenting a ring to someone was a sign of great affection, and also a symbol of being placed in an office of authority.
+Among the rich it was a sign of wealth and dignity.
 Pharaoh removed his signet ring and put it on Joseph’s hand when installing him into office in Egypt (Genesis 41:42).
 In the book of Esther the King took off his ring, the royal signet by which the decrees of government were signed, and gave it to Mordecai (Esther 8:2).
-The ring showed Pharaoh’s affection for Joseph and the King’s affection for Mordecai and transferred to them all power and authority necessary for the promotions they received, one as Governor and the other as Prime Minister.
+The ring showed Pharaoh’s affection for Joseph and the King’s affection for Mordecai, and transferred to them all power and authority necessary for the promotions they received, one as Governor and the other as Prime Minister.

 The ring placed on the hand of the Prodigal evidenced the great affection the Father had toward him.
 It also announced, once again, the transfer of inheritance which would ordinarily have gone to the first-born.

-“Put sandals on his feet”The prodigal returned home without shoes, a sign of having become extremely destitute because in ancient biblical times only servants and slaves went barefoot.
+“Put sandals on his feet” In ancient biblical times only servants and slaves went barefoot.
+The prodigal returned home without shoes, a sign of having become extremely destitute.
 Therefore, when the Father ordered shoes to be brought out and put on the Prodigal’s feet he said for the third and final time that the Prodigal was not to be treated as a servant but as a son with all entitlements.